rexera/rexera.github.io/_posts/2025-04-13-MAS_thoughts.md

 3. Static Benchmarks Become Obsolete
     - Traditional evaluation benchmarks may become outdated and misaligned with real-world requirements, leading to misleading optimization (e.g., data leakage, overfitting).
     - A **dynamic evaluation system** is necessary to continuously update test scenarios in response to technological and environmental changes.

+> Potential Research Topic 4: An all-round, dynamic, unified evaluation benchmark for ALL MAS?

 ## If MAS is the Answer, What is the Question?